smdogroup/tacs/docs/source/shell_element.rst

 Director parametrization
 ------------------------

+A director is a vector that defines the orientation and length of the reference shell normal in the deformed configuration.
+In the beam and shell elements implemented in TACS, the director itself is is not required, but can be evaluated via :math:`\mathbf{d} + \mathbf{n}`.
-A director :math:`\mathbf{d}` defines the rate of change of displacement in a reference direction :math:`\mathbf{t}` induced by an exact or approximate rotation.
+The vector field :math:`\mathbf{d}` defines the rate of change of displacement in a reference direction :math:`\mathbf{t}` induced by an exact or approximate rotation.
-The relationship between the director and the reference direction is
+The relationship between :math:`\mathbf{d}` and the reference direction is

 .. math::